ScottySchmidt/AWS_DataEngineer_API/README.md

 Uses S3, Lambda, SQS, EventBridge, Glue, IAM, Athena and CDK.
 Mirrors data pipeline flows for scalability and easy maintenance.

-Part Four includes two deployment options:
-* Python CDK: Runs directly from a Jupyter Notebook for easier iteration, testing, and documentation.
-* AWS CloudShell: Deploys without local setup, ideal for quick provisioning in the cloud.

 1. **API Data from BLS → AWS S3**
    Fetches BLS productivity and inflation data using my registered public API and bulk files (with a compliant custom User-Agent).
     Compares file hashes to skip unchanged files, and stores results in Amazon S3.